LlmDl/HuntPlayer/README.md

 – huntplayer.hunt – allows a player to use the hunt command.

 ### Changelog:
+1.0:

+  - Initial release on Spigot.

 0.0.5:

   - Update to 1.14 and new Towny API.

 0.0.4:

   – Made players who are in spectator mode appear invisible when hunted.

 0.0.3:

   – Added town name and plot names to towny output.

 0.0.2:

   – Added Towny integration.
 Delete old config or add ‘usingtowny: true’.
 Will show Wilderness or Town a hunted player is in.

 0.0.1:

   – Initial Release.